qintarra/C-Sharp/Exceptions_task/README.md

 A matrix can provide information regarding the number of array rows and columns, receive array elements in a standard two-dimensional array, and add, deduct and multiply matrixes compatible by size.
 If a user is trying to perform operations with a matrix of incompatible sizes – user type exceptions **MatrixException** are thrown from operations.
 Other matrix methods also throw exceptions, if a user applies them incorrectly (conveys incorrect parameters into the constructor, in indexer – non-existing index, and so on)

 In **Matrix** it requires the implementation of the following functionality:
+- Creating an empty matrix with a predetermined number of rows and columns (all values in the matrix equal 0).